cornucopia-rs/cornucopia/docs/src/using_cornucopia/cli.md

 This is only an overview of the CLI.
 You should read the help message for more complete information (`cornucopia --help`)
 ```

+Long-term configurations should live in the [`cornucopia.toml`](../configuration.md) config file, but the CLI exposes flags for one-off overrides.
+In case of conflict, the CLI parameters take precedence.

 ## Generating code
 The code generation can be made either against a database that you manage or by letting Cornucopia manage an ephemeral database container for you.